OriginalDaemon/datacat/cmd/datacat-server/README.md

 # datacat-server

-The main REST API server for datacat.
+The main REST API server for DataCat.
 This service provides endpoints for session management, state tracking, event logging, and metrics collection.

 ## Features